rashminayakmdb/Purview/README.md

     - Select Database Access, choose to add a new user, e.g. main_user,give a password of your choice.
 For Database User Privileges, from the built-in role dropdown choose "Read and write to any database" (make a note of the password you specify).
   - In the Atlas console, for the database cluster you deployed, click the Connect button, select Connect Your Application, and for the latest Node.js version copy the Connection String Only - make a note of this MongoDB URL address to be used in the next step

+### 2: Purview Setup

-### 2: Create a purview account in azure.
+#### A: Create a purview account in azure.

    - Reference article for the details on creating a purview account - [Create an Azure Purview account in the Azure portal](https://docs.microsoft.com/en-us/azure/purview/create-catalog-portal)

-### 3: Create a service principal which will be used to access the API.
+#### B: Create a service principal which will be used to access the API.

    - Reference article for the details on creating the service principal - [Create a Service Principal]( https://docs.microsoft.com/en-us/azure/purview/tutorial-using-rest-apis#create-a-service-principal-application)

-### 4: Set up authentication using service principal
+#### C: Set up authentication using service principal

    - Reference article for the details setting up Authentication - [Set up authentication](https://docs.microsoft.com/en-us/azure/purview/tutorial-using-rest-apis#set-up-authentication-using-service-principal)

-### 5: Create a Purview collection in Azure Portal
+#### D: Create a Purview collection in Azure Portal

   - You can follow the steps provided in Microsoft Link - [Create Purview Collection](https://docs.microsoft.com/en-us/azure/purview/quickstart-create-collection)

-### 6: Add MongoDB as a source in Purview
+#### F: Add MongoDB as a source in Purview

 - You can follow the steps provided in Microsoft Link - [Add MongoDB](https://docs.microsoft.com/en-us/azure/purview/register-scan-mongodb)